 - a right-handed mouse

-- a calculator with basic functions (plus an on-screen calculator, if taking numerical tests)
+- a calculator with basic functions (see picture 1 below)

 - disposable earplugs (on request)